rubsc/ScenTreesMakie.jl/docs/src/index.md

 ```@meta
-CurrentModule = ScenTrees2
+CurrentModule = ScenTreesMakie
 ```

-# ScenTrees2.jl
+# ScenTreesMakie.jl

-We present `ScenTrees2.jl` package for generating and improving scenario trees and scenario lattices for multistage stochastic optimization problems using stochastic optimization.
+We present `ScenTreesMakie.jl` package for generating and improving scenario trees and scenario lattices for multistage stochastic optimization problems using stochastic optimization.

 ## Main features of the package